Q: What is Amazon FSx for OpenZFS?

 Q: What does FSx for OpenZFS do to ensure high availability and durability?

-A: FSx for OpenZFS automatically replicates your data within an Availability Zone (AZ) to protect it from component failure, continuously monitors for hardware failures, and automatically replaces components upon a failure.
+With Single-AZ file systems, Amazon FSx automatically replicates your data within an Availability Zone (AZ) to protect it from component failure, and resumes availability across failure events by continuously monitoring for hardware failures and automatically replacing infrastructure components in the event of a failure.

 Q: Does Amazon FSx offer a Service Level Agreement (SLA)?